Skip to content

 SIPI uses two logging modes depending on how it is running:

-• CLI mode (--file, --compare, --query): Plain text output.
+• CLI mode (convert, compare, query): Plain text output.
 Errors go to stderr, informational messages go to stdout.
 This is the standard Unix convention for command-line tools.
+When --json is also set (see Structured JSON output), every level is routed to stderr so stdout stays reserved for the single JSON document.

 Log Levels